UEk/mqttPublishExample/README.md

 Publishing data from an arduino device to IBM Bluemix
 ======
-This is a template for setting up an arduino sketch to communicate with [IBM Bluemix IoT](http://www.ibm.com/cloud-computing/bluemix/internet-of-things/) using [MQTT](http://mqtt.org).
+This is a template sketch for setting up an arduino card as an [MQTT](http://mqtt.org) client to communicate with an MQTT broker.

+The settings are configured for [IBM Bluemix IoT](http://www.ibm.com/cloud-computing/bluemix/internet-of-things/), but the sketch should be general enough to use with other MQTT brokers (but may require some modifications).
-It is an alternative to the [samples from IBM](https://github.com/ibm-messaging/iot-arduino), still providing similar functionality.
+This is an alternative to the [sample sketches from IBM](https://github.com/ibm-messaging/iot-arduino), providing similar functionality.
 This sketch uses a different MQTT library, has a smaller footprint, and can also run on Arduino Due.

 Features
 ------
-- Connects an arduino card as a registered device to the IBM Bluemix IoT platform
+- Connects an Arduino card as a registered device to an MQTT broker, in particular the IBM Bluemix IoT platform
 - Uses the [pubsubclient MQTT library](http://pubsubclient.knolleary.net) by [Nick O'Leary](http://knolleary.net/about/).
 - Uses the [arduinoJson library](https://github.com/bblanchon/ArduinoJson) to format the MQTT payload correctly for IBM Bluemix.
 You need to install these two libraries in your arduino IDE ([see instructions here](https://www.arduino.cc/en/Guide/Libraries)).
-- Sketch developed for wifi (easy to convert to ethernet)
+- Sketch developed for wifi (easy to convert to ethernet since network connection is separated from broker connection)
 - Works on several cards, from Uno (AVR) to Due (ARM Cortex-M3)
 - Fairly memory efficient (uses about 50% of the memory on Arduino Uno, 5% on Arduino Due, including all libraries)
 - MIT License